from £70 /night help

 Studio | No Bedrooms | sleeps 2

-Well equipped with WiFi network and smart television.
+Well equipped with full sized fridge and compact kitchen, WiFi network and smart television.

 The Garage studio is centrally located in the picturesque village of Gullane and is a great base for a holiday.
 Adjacent to all weather tennis courts and beside Gullane Gym everything you need for a relaxing break is on the doorstep.